 A decent alternative to Nespresso capsules, for those who are don’t need glossy boutiques and exclusive clubs when buying coffee, Big Cup Little Cup may also be an option for those who boycott Nestle for ideological reasons.

 *If you are interested, here is a good explanation of crema.
 My husband dreams of a Faema E61 coffee machine but we both know that we’d find it too much of a bother to use and clean.
 While the professional espresso machines deliver a superior coffee, they can’t come close to the convenience and the price of a capsule machine.

 The company Big Cup Little Cup sent me two boxes of coffee capsules to review.
 This review is unbiased and independent.
-I receive a small remuneration from the company.
+I received a small remuneration from the company.